 Closely related to the development of tracking and data management systems is the implementation of systematic evaluation and quality assurance programs.
 Systematic evaluation and monitoring of the state EHDI program is an area where more work is needed.

+Goal 7 All states evaluate and obje

-Goal 7 All states will have a system to monitor and evaluate progress towards the EHDI goals and objectives.
+All states will have a system to monitor and evaluate progress towards the EHDI goals and objectives.